DennisdelRioCarbo/Team-11/README.md

 ## Questions hoped to be answered with the data

-- Can we predict if someone has or is at riks of getting  heart disease given personal key indicators?
+- Can we predict if someone has or is at risk of getting  heart disease given personal key indicators?
 - Is there a prevalence in race for heart disease based on personal risk factors?
 - What are the relationships or patterns between the different risk factors?
 - How can we group individuals based on personal risk factors?